-These actions to enhance the governance arrangements in 2020/21 will be driven and monitored by the Corporate Management Team on a regular basis in order to inform the next annual review.
+The actions to enhance the governance arrangements in 2020/21 will be driven and monitored by the Corporate Management Team (CMT) on a regular basis in order to inform the next annual review.
 Internal Audit work planned in 2020/21 is designed to test improvements and compliance.
+CMT is currently engaged in the review and update of the Council's Local Code of Corporate Governance; this will assist with the 2020/21 annual assurance process.